Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 cooldowns in the opener as other Rogue specializations.
 Stealth gives

-you the advantage as you get to choose how the fight begins.
+you the advantage as you choose how the fight begins.
 Because people will

 Sap a